Faboslav/friends-and-foes/.github/assets/modrinth/md/quilt.md

 <hr>

 <p>
-	<span style="font-size: 14px;">Friends&amp;Foes adds all eliminated mobs from the minecraft mob votes along with the forgotten mobs like the Illusioner.
+	<span style="font-size: 14px;">Friends&amp;Foes adds outvoted and forgotten mobs from the mob vote.
 One of the main goals is to also further expand upon original concepts and add new vanilla like features related to all the mobs.</span>
 </p>
 <p>
 	<span style="font-size: 14px;">You can check <a style="font-size: 14px;" title="wiki" href="https://github.com/Faboslav/friends-and-foes/wiki" target="_blank" rel="noopener noreferrer">wiki</a> for a detailed overview of implemented mobs and features.
 Looking for the <a style="font-size: 14px;" href="https://modrinth.com/mod/friends-and-foes">Fabric</a> or <a style="font-size: 14px;" href="https://modrinth.com/mod/friends-and-foes-forge">Forge</a> version?</span>